Statistical inference for a multiscale stochastic model of enzyme kinetics via propagation of chaos: IPS and Statistical Inference

 \section{\acl{IPS} and Statistical Inference}

-One of the major practical advantages of \acp{QSSA} of \ac{MM} enzyme kinetic reaction systems (see \Cref{thm:FLLN}) is that it reduces the number of reactions by averaging out the fast intermediate variables.
-Indeed, \Cref{thm:FLLN} allows us to approximate the original multi-stage \ac{MM} reaction system in \eqref{eq:mm_det} by a simple conversion reaction of the form
+One of the main practical advantages of \acp{QSSA} for \ac{MM} enzyme kinetic reaction systems (see \Cref{thm:FLLN}) is the resulting reduction in model complexity through averaging of the fast intermediate species.
+In particular, \Cref{thm:FLLN} shows that the original multi-stage \ac{MM} reaction system in \eqref{eq:mm_det} can be approximated by an effective single conversion reaction of the form